 - Bu Hao: not good (bad)

-- Xie Xie: thank you (pronounced similar to "zh-yeh zh-yeh") is optional and can be added to the end.
+- Xie Xie: thank you (pronounced similar to "zh-yeh zh-yeh" with two falling tones) is optional and can be added to the end.

 - Ni ne: and you? (pronounced "nee nuh")